Patriots Win an Early Standoff

 Where the museum center now stands is, in 1775, a large log cabin serving as an officer’s quarters.
 Overlapping the current site of the N.C.
 Maritime Museum to the left of it is a barracks building for the garrison.
 Between them a smaller building, a “magazine,” stores ammunition and arms.

-The few members of Martin’s Council of State who didn’t give up their posts when he left New Bern meet here on Sunday, June 25.
+The five members of Martin’s Council of State who didn’t give up their posts when he left New Bern meet here on Sunday, June 25.
 (This group was like the modern governor’s cabinet, but it was appointed by the king and also served as the equivalent of today’s state senate.)
 Together they issue calls for Loyalist militia; offer commissions for officers; and petition the British for money for fort repairs.
-One result is a visit on Monday, July 3, from Allan MacDonald.
+One result is a visit on Monday, July 3, from Allan Macdonald.
 Married to the globally famous Flora, who helped save a Scottish contender for the English throne from capture as a young woman, Allan is a respected leader in the region west of Cross Creek (now Fayetteville).
 He offers to create a force of “the good and faithful Highlanders” who dominate that region.

 Learning this adds to the concerns of the committees of safety.
 To them, the fort is a beachhead for a likely British invasion.
 They issue their own calls for militia to march on the fort.